tianzehu/PA-and-Section-Writeups/PA2-HashMap-Writeup/README.md

 and departing flights for each airport.
-In the case of ties, keep track of all airports with the maximum number of flights and output them alphabetically, see decomposition below for help and PublicTestCases/cmdMAX-test1.out for formating.
+In the case of ties, keep track of all airports with the maximum number of flights and output them alphabetically, see decomposition below for help and PublicTestCases/cmdMAX-test1.out for formatting.

 ***DEPARTURES*** - The goal of this function is to print an alphabetical list of all destinations an airport flies to.
 Each airport with its